exdx/dcp/README.md

 container images to store Kubernetes manifests.
 These manifests are unpacked on-cluster and made available to end users.

-One of the downsides of using container images to store data is that they are necessarily opaque.
+One of the downsides of using container images to store data is that they are opaque.
 There's no way to quickly tell what's inside the image, although the hash digest is useful in seeing whether the image has changed from a previous version.
 The options are to use `docker cp` or something similar using podman or containerd.